 • A dependent who loses coverage can purchase up to 36 months

 If you or your dependents become eligible for COBRA enrollment, you will receive an enrollment application from United Medical Resources (UMR), our COBRA administrator.
 You will have 60 days to enroll in the coverage.
 If elected, coverage will begin the first day after coverage through Wright State was terminated.
-In the case of a dependent losing coverage, it is the employee’s responsibility to inform the Department of Human Resources of the termination of the dependent’s coverage.
+In the case of a dependent losing coverage, it is the employee’s responsibility to inform Human Resources of the termination of the dependent’s coverage.

 United Medical Resources (UMR) is available to answer questions at (800) 826-9781, or feel free to direct questions to email@example.com.